aionnetwork/aion-docs/aion-virtual-machine/maven/remote-avm.md

 ### Unlock Account

+Instead of unlocking your account, we suggest [signing your transactions on your local machine](/aion-virtual-machine/maven/client-side-signing).
 To unlock an account on a remote AVM node, you need to know the `address` and `password` of the account you wish to unlock, as well as the `host` and `port` of the node that you want to connect to.

 ```bash
 mvn aion4j:unlock -Dweb3rpc.url=http://<HOST>:<PORT> -Daddress=<ADDRESS> -Dpassword=<PASSWORD> -Premote